Latin: Nouns

 There are seven Latin noun cases, which also apply to adjectives and pronouns and mark a noun's syntactic role in the sentence by means of inflections.
-Thus, word order is not as important in Latin as it is in English, which is less inflected.
+Thus, word order in Latin is not as important as it is in English, which is less inflected.
 The general structure and word order of a Latin sentence can therefore vary.
 The cases are as follows: